mtyks/expense_tracker_system/README.md

 ## 👤 About the Developer
 Hi, I'm mtyks — a developer interested in building practical web tools using Python and Django.
 This project is a personal exploration into full-stack development, clean architecture, and scalable design.
 I'm open to feedback, ideas, or collaboration.

+##📜 License - This project is created for educational purposes under the ICT12367 course.

 [🔝 Back to Top](#-table-of-contents)